Homemade Apple Butter

 Most commonly, apple butter is enjoyed as a spread on toast, biscuits, or scones, but I’ve also used it to fill cupcakes (like these Apple Cinnamon Pancake Cupcakes) and breads (like this Apple Butter Cinnamon Swirl Bread).

-Next time you find yourself with an abundance of apples, remember this easy homemade apple butter recipe!
+Next time your kitchen is overflowing with apples, this easy homemade apple butter will be your fall hero.

 Homemade Apple Butter